-Use the MongoDB API if you are migrating data from a MongoDB database to Azure Cosmos DB's fully managed service.
+Use the Azure Cosmos DB's API for MongoDB if you are migrating data from a MongoDB database to Azure Cosmos DB's fully managed service.

 Use the Table API if you are migrating data from Azure Table storage to Azure Cosmos DB's premium table offering.